CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/tasking/README.md

 If the integrating body moves correctly, it succeeds.
 If the integrating body gets stuck, it fails.

+### Constants
+##### `AK_WANDER_DISTANCE`
+Constant argument-key for the distance we'll wander in one direction.
+See `specific_initialize` for more.

 ### Functions
 ##### `initialize`
-Initializes the task so that it can actually run.
-In addition to the standard task initialization arguments - the parent machine root, the physics travel region, and the target body - this task accepts an additional argument:
+Initializes the task's specific/unique variables.

+- `arg_dict`: The dictionary of arguments specific to this task.
+Should contain the following key/values:
-- `wander_distance`: The wander distance, in game units.
+ - `AK_WANDER_DISTANCE`: The wander distance, in game units.
 The task will attempt to move this far as part of the wander action.

 ### Signals
 This task has the standard `task_succeeded` and `task_failed` signals, as defined by the *Task Template*.